Historia Mundum

 Russia supported the independence, motivated by its strategic interests in accessing warm-water ports and weakening the Ottomans, even though it conflicted with the counterrevolutionary principles of the Holy Alliance.
 France viewed the Greek struggle through the lens of liberalism and nationalism, advocating for the redistribution of Ottoman territories for the greater benefit of European powers.
 Meanwhile, England’s approach was initially conservative, favoring the maintenance of the Ottoman Empire’s integrity but later shifting to support Greek independence under certain conditions.

 The success of the Greek revolt, as historian Eric Hobsbawm noted, was due to a blend of popular mobilization and favorable diplomatic conditions.
 The widespread Philhellenism in Europe played a crucial role, as Greece became a symbol and inspiration for international liberalism.
+Greek independence also changed the meaning of liberal victory in the 1820s: unlike Spain or Portugal, it was not only a constitutional dispute inside an existing monarchy, but the international recognition of a new national state.

 Conclusion

-The revolutions of the 1820s were the beginning of an tide in the direction of more republican or democratic forms of governance in Europe.
+The revolutions of the 1820s were the beginning of a tide in the direction of more republican or democratic forms of governance in Europe.
 In Spain, liberal advances were soon reversed by the authoritarian tendencies of King Ferdinand VII.
-In Portugal and Greece, on the other hand, liberalism ultimately prevailed — but not without some controversies, such as the independence of Brazil and the interference of foreign powers.
-All in all, the 1820s represented the first step towards consigning absolutist rule to the dustbin of history.
-In the 1830s and in 1848, new revolutions would emerge, continuing this tendency.
+In Portugal and Greece, on the other hand, liberalism ultimately prevailed — but not without controversies, such as the independence of Brazil and the interference of foreign powers.

 Check out a summary of the revolutions of the 1820s, the 1830s and 1848 in our dedicated article about it.